 Therefore, the presence of GPG does not show whether women are being paid less than men in the same roles.
 For example, if an employer has more men in senior, higher-paid positions than women, this can explain why there is a GPG between the average pay of all men and all women in that entity.
 A GPG may exist, even when men and women receive equal pay for equal work in accordance with equal pay legislation.

-Download the 2021 Amazon Israel Gender Pay Gap Public Report to learn more.
+For the prior year, download the 2021 Amazon Israel Gender Pay Gap Public Report.